-Hate the slack in your SRAM Guide and Code-R levers?
+Hate the slack in your SRAM Guide, Code-R, Code RS, or G2-R levers?
 Do you wish your MTB came with the higher-end SRAM® RSC brakes so that you had contact point adjustment?
 I did.
 It probably would have only cost the bike company another $30 to have used them, but then they would have a harder time selling their higher-end bikes – so, they cheaped out.
 Maybe you got used to them, or have never tried fully adjustable levers.

 Now to fix that problem, you need $225 levers and $100 to install them.
 Sure, you could do it yourself, but you would need to buy the bleed kit and DOT 54 or 5.1 fluid.
 One way or another, it is $300-$500, or a lot of time.